 Kids have a lot of fun with this activity trying to move forward, backward, and sideways!
 It takes a team effort and teaches cooperation and coordination.
 Our Run Mat can fit 6 or 7 kids, so you can use it as a team building exercise to work together and make it to a finish line.
 We also have this Team Run Mat comes with 2 mats.
 Have kids divide into teams of 3 or 4 and race to the finish line.
 You can set up a course using cones or pool noodles.
 The team that reaches the finish line first wins!
-Our larger Run Mat can fit 6 or 7 kids.

 Field Day isn’t complete without a balancing race!
 For our Spectrum™ Jumbo Ostrich Egg and Spoons set, divide your group into teams of up to 6 and assign each team a colored egg and a spoon.
 Use colored cones to designate a starting point and midpoint that each player on each team must carry the egg around and back to the starting line.
 If a player drops the egg while transporting they must stop moving, retrieve the egg, put it back on the spoon and then they may start walking again.
 The first team to have each person complete the circuit wins the race.
 Check out our Activity Suggestions for more fun ways to use this kit.
 We also have this fun Dino Egg and Spoon activity with oversized inflatable eggs!
 This is perfect for a themed field day event.

 Tug of War Game

-The beach ball race is one of our favorite Field Day activities.
+The inflatable Soccer Ball race is one of our favorite Field Day activities.
 Have students get into groups of 3 or 4.
-Each team member must keep their hand on the beach ball at all times.
+Each team member must keep their hand on the soccer ball at all times.
 Set up some markers such as pool noodles as a roadway to challenge teams to keep the ball within the lines.
 The students must get to the end of the roadway with all of their teammates still touching the ball.
 This really takes a team effort to control the ball!
 Use a stop watch to time each team.
 The fastest time wins!
 You can also modify it to have students kick the ball instead and the first to the finish line wins.

 Balloon or Ball Launcher